RadarTech/anthology.scss/README.md

 # 📚 Anthology

-> A SCSS library for creating scaleable, brand-driven, atomic styles
+> SCSS library for generating functional CSS patterns that are declarative, theme-able, automatically responsive, and compatible with atomic design!

 Anthology helps you create functional CSS with declarative theming and responsiveness built-in.